markscripter/playground/README.md

     gulp server         // runs a local server instance gulp styleguide     // builds out the styleguide items gulp svg            // builds svg's

+## Tests
+There are unit tests and functional tests.
+To run the tests from root of the project:

+    npm test